Pelvic Medicine and Reconstructive Surgery

 - Privacy: Our pelvic floor consultations, assessments and treatments are done in private rooms and through one-on-one consultations with our skilled physical therapists.
 Your privacy and confidentiality are important to us.

 - Specialized center: Incontinence is not a normal part of aging, and you should not accept it.
-At our continence center, we have the specialists and expertise to treat incontinence and improve your quality of life.
+In our Pelvic Medicine and Reconstructive Surgery program, formerly known as the Continence Center, we have the specialists and expertise to treat incontinence and improve your quality of life.

 - Certified physical therapists: Our physical therapists have extra training and certification in pelvic floor dysfunction and orthopedics.
 This means you will receive expert care from the most highly skilled professionals in our region.